EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 Additionally, A material list (with links) and total cost is present in each folder so that you immediately start the project today.

-Click on the thumbnails tomorrow to see a variety of demonstrations with the Doublestop Rocker design.
-Note that a few effect plugins in max were used to experiment and can be easily interchanged in the patches.
+Click on the thumbnails below to see a variety of demonstrations with the Doublestop Rocker design.
+Note that a few effect plugins in Max were used to experiment and can be easily interchanged in the patches.

 [![1](https://i9.ytimg.com/vi_webp/78Pokf4yr9I/mqdefault.webp?sqp=CIzRoJcG&rs=AOn4CLDP7PVq1uUa3uWoq7Fae2fZKUj2bw)](https://www.youtube.com/watch?v=78Pokf4yr9I)